💬

 11.1.1.
 Land

-The Customer may validly sublet their Land to a third party for the entire current year only, subject to applicable fees and provided that the camping unit is less than 20 years old (applicable from the 2026 season).
-The Customer may not sublet their Land more than once per season.
+The Customer may sublet his/her Land to a third party for the entire current year only, subject to applicable fees and provided that the camping unit is less than 20 years old.
+The Customer may not sublet his/her Land more than once per season.

 11.1.2.
 Camping unit and equipment